SamShiZhang/SamShiZhang/README.md

 **SamShiZhang/SamShiZhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-🔭 I’m currently working on a project in the field of Natural Language Processing (NLP), focusing on sentiment analysis.

 - 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...